fgsch/vcl-snippets/README.md

 How to use
 ----------

-Download the required functionality and include it in the configuration using:
+Download the file with the required functionality and include it in the configuration using:

 ```
 include "<path/to/file>";